How to Regain Use of Arm After Stroke: A Stroke Survivor’s Guide to Recovery

 Tuesday, June 24th, 2025

 Recovering from a stroke is a marathon, not a sprint.
-Yet the first few weeks — especially during inpatient rehab — set the tone for long-term recovery.
-Unfortunately, too many stroke survivors miss critical opportunities during this window.
+Yet the first few weeks, particularly during inpatient rehabilitation, often set the trajectory for long-term recovery.

 Read more…